Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

 1981-1996 - Serves as president of World Wildlife Fund International.

-April 9, 2005 - Prince Philip and Queen Elizabeth II are the only senior members of the Royal Family who do not attend Prince Charles and Camilla Parker-Bowles's civil wedding ceremony.
+April 9, 2005 - Philip and the Queen are the only senior members of the royal family who do not attend Charles and Camilla Parker-Bowles’ civil wedding ceremony.
 They do attend the dedication service.

 October 23, 2006 - Inspects British forces in southern Iraq.

-May 3-8, 2007 - Prince Philip and the Queen visit the United States for the 400th anniversary of America’s first British settlement in Jamestown in 1607.
-They attend the Kentucky Derby on May 5 and a State Dinner at the White house on May 7.
+May 3-8, 2007 - Philip and the Queen visit the United States for the 400th anniversary of America’s first British settlement in Jamestown in 1607.
+They attend the Kentucky Derby on May 5 and a state dinner at the White House on May 7.

 December 23-27, 2011 - Undergoes treatment for a blocked coronary artery at Papworth Hospital.

-June 4-9, 2012 - Prince Philip is hospitalized for a bladder infection at King Edward VII Hospital in London.
+June 4-9, 2012 - Is hospitalized for a bladder infection at King Edward VII Hospital in London.
 He misses part of the Jubilee celebrations commemorating the Queen’s 60th anniversary on the throne.